ethanchang235/WA_Perception/README.md

 python
 Copy code
 detect_path_boundaries("answer.png")  # Image path here
-Ensure that the specified image file exists in the same directory as the script, or provide the full path to the image.

-The processed image will be saved as answer.png in the same directory.
+Ensure that the specified image file exists in the same directory as the script The processed image will be saved as answer.png in the same directory.